VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-2/README.md

 ### Finding Clues

 The image shows the university blocks with big letters "LIBRARY" and possibly "BUSINESS" can easily be spotted.
-The architecture seems to be of sandstone and the flooring has a pattern that may be used for verification.
-There were no proper giveaways to find the location.
+The buildings seemed to be made of sandstone and the flooring has a pattern that may be used for verification.
+There were no unique identifiers to find the location.

 ---

 ### Searching for the location

-My best shot was to perform a reverse image search using google lens.
+My best shot was to perform a reverse image search using Google Lens.

 <p align="center">
   <img src="Uni1.jpeg" width="600" height="700">